+Source: City of Boise.

-Affordable Homes Reduce Studies have found that families leaving homeless shelters for subsidized housing live in safer and higher quality communities and are less likely to return to a shelter than families who did not receive housing assistance.
-An analysis of homelessness in Ada County found that stably housing 100 chronically homeless people would save \$2.7 million in costs to area hospitals and local government.
-Just as many Idahoans who experience homelessness live throughout the state as live in Ada County.
-We can avert homelessness in Idaho by making more affordable homes available.
+Studies have found that families leaving homeless shelters for subsidized housing live in safer and higher quality communities and are less likely to return to a shelter than families who do not receive housing assistance.
+An analysis of homelessness in Ada County found that stably housing 100 people experiencing chronic homelessness would save \$3.7 million in costs to area hospitals and the county.
+On a given day in 2020, 647 Idahoans in Ada County experienced homelessness, and three times that number of Idahoans experienced homelessness throughout the rest of the state.
 Sources: Crossgrove Fry V. Reducing Chronic Homelessness via Pay for Success: A Feasibility Report for Ada County, Idaho.
-City of Boise, 2016; Fischer W., Research Shows Housing Vouchers Reduce Hardship and Provide Platform for Long-Term Gains Among Children.
+City of Boise, 2016; Fischer W., Research Shows Housing Vouchers Reduce Hardship and Provide Platform for LongTerm Gains Among Children.
 Center on Budget and Policy Priorities, 2015; HUD 2017 Continuum of Care Homeless Assistance Programs Homeless Populations and Subpopulations.
 U.S. Housing and Urban Development, 2017.

+^{}If Housing First participants continue to use community reactive services, savings are estimated to be \$2.7 million.
 Affordable Homes Provide Broad Economic Benefits Investments in affordable homes yield a positive economic impact for communities, creating many jobs.
-The federal government invested \$92.5 million in 2015 to make homes in Idaho more affordable.That in turn created 1,212 direct and indirect jobs in Idaho.
+The federal government invested \$92.5 million in 2015 to make homes in Idaho more affordable.
+That investment created 1,212 direct and indirect jobs in Idaho.
 Affordable homes also benefit rural communities that are seeing young workers leave.
-If rural areas take steps to sync rents and mortgages with incomes, young workers would find it easier to live and work in rural communities. \$92.5 million was invested through federal programs that make homes in Idaho more affordable.
-That in turn created 1,212 direct and indirect jobs in Idaho Source: A Place to Call Home: The Case for Increased Federal Investments in Affordable Housing.
+If rural areas take steps to sync rents and mortgages with incomes, young workers would find it easier to live and work in rural communities.

+Source: A Place to Call Home: The Case for Increased Federal Investments in Affordable Housing.
 National Low Income Housing Coalition, 2017; The Future of Rural Idaho.
-Idaho Department of Labor, 2016.
+Idaho Department of Labor, 2016. П.

 Facing Our Housing Challenges Head On Right now, our policies cause homes to go up in cost even while wages for Idahoans haven't kept up.
 Each year, the growing distance between wages and climbing rents mean that fewer affordable homes are available.
-Modest families and communities of color are affected the most by these dynamics.
-But if we continue down this path, our zip codes will determine the path of our lives.
-Families and workers will continue to be priced out of communities and our economy will suffer.
+Families with modest incomes and communities of color are affected the most by these dynamics.
+But if we continue down this path, our zip codes will determine the paths of our lives.
 To ensure fairness, we need to make sure that affordable homes are available in all communities: large and small, rural, urban, and suburban.

-Idaho Wages Haven't Kept Pace with Rents and Mortgages Idaho rents have grown three times faster than renters' household incomes, making it hard for many families to keep up.
+Idaho Wages Haven't Kept Pace with Rising Rents and Mortgages

-The shift to more expensive homes has caused median rent in Idaho to increase more than 30 percent since 1990 while Idaho median renter household income has increased by only 11 percent.

-Today, only one out of the top five Idaho occupations has a median wage that is above what is needed to afford rent in a typical 2 bedroom home in the state.
-None of the most common occupations have entry wages sufficient enough to afford rent for a 2 bedroom.
+Idaho rents have grown two times faster than renters' household incomes, making it hard for many families to keep up.
+The shift to more expensive homes has caused median rent in Idaho to increase more than 36 percent since 1990 while Idaho median renter household income has increased by only 21 percent.
+Today, not one out of the top five Idaho occupations has a median wage that is above what is needed to afford rent in a typical 2 bedroom home in the state.
+None of the most common occupations have an entry wage sufficient enough to afford rent for a 2 bedroom.
 We need to increase investments in rental assistance to bridge the gap between income and rents.

-Sources: American Community Survey I-Year Estimates.
-US Census Bureau, 2016; Decennial Census Estimates.
-US Census Bureau, 1990; Occupational Employment and Wages Survey.
-Idaho Department of Labor, 2017.
-Out of Reach: 2018 National Low Income Housing Coalition, 2018.
-Only One of Top Five Idaho Occupations Support an Affordable Home
+Sources: American Community Survey 1-Year Estimates.
+U.S. Census Bureau, 2019; Decennial Census Estimates.
+U.S. Census Bureau, 1990; Occupational Employment and Wages Survey.
+Idaho Department of Labor, 2021.
+Out of Reach: 2021 National Low Income Housing Coalition, 2021.
+None of Idaho's Top Five Occupations Support an Affordable Home, 2019